metabase/metabase/docs/questions/query-builder/expressions/countif.md

 To count the total number of Basic plans across both sources, you could create a `case` expression to:

-- count the rows in "ID: Source A" where "Plan: Source A = "Basic"
+- Count the rows in "ID: Source A" where "Plan: Source A = "Basic"
-- count the rows in "ID: Source B" where "Plan: Source B = "basic"
+- Count the rows in "ID: Source B" where "Plan: Source B = "basic"

 ```
 Count(case([Plan: Source A] = "Basic", [ID: Source A],